 Endogamy is the practice of seeking a mate or marriage partner from within a group defined by social status, ethnic identity, family relationship or area of residence or some other distinct social characteristic.
 People tend to marry within their own status or class, religion or ethnic group and ethnic identity.
 Some societies have rules of endogamy that specify marriage to a particular kinship-related partner.
 A low rate of endogamy suggests that a group is being assimilated into the surrounding society.
 The opposite of endogamy is Exogamy.
 Both practices are defined by values and norms that vary cross-culture situations.
 Endogamic is of or pertaining to endogamy.
 Endogamous people practice endogamy.

-The effects of inbreeding and endogamy on prenatal mortality and fertility in a Spanish population were analyzed using the data for control newborns registered in the Spanish Collaborative Study of Congenital Malformations (ECEMC).
-Fertility was studied by comparing the number of pregnancies in each family.
-The inbred had an average of 2.68, significantly higher than the 2.22 of the exogamous, but the difference disappeared when educational status was controlled.
+The effects of inbreeding and endogamy on prenatal mortality and fertility in a Spanish population were analyzed using the data for control newborns registered in the Spanish Collaborative Study of Congenital Malformation.
 Educational level should be controlled in studies of the effects of endogamy and consanguinity, especially with regard to a variable like fertility that is so largely determined by the socioeconomic environment of the couple.

 Surname Endogamy among the Brahmin